How To Mix Quikrete Concrete

 Form a depression or hole in the middle of the mix to pour your water into.

-This part isn’t required when using a machine concrete mixer because the machine does all the work for you.
+This part isn’t required when using a machine concrete mixer because it does all the work for you.
 Once the Quikrete bag is poured into the tub or wheelbarrow, use your hand or a tool to make an indent in the mix.
 An indent makes pouring in your water and mixing the concrete a little easier.

 3. Measure The Water